Shosanbetsu, Hokkaido: Demographics

 Per Japanese census data, the population of Shosanbetsu is as shown below.
 The village is in a long period of sustained population loss.

 History

 The place name of "Shushabetsu" first appears in historical documentation in 1781.
-It was established as a village onJune 7, 1900.
+It was established as a village on June 7, 1900.

 The village's official interpretation of its name is that it is from the Ainu language "Sousanbetsu (waterfall, flowing river)", but the Hokkaido Ainu Policy Promotion Office's "List of Ainu Place Names" lists it as "so-e-san-pet" (waterfall, flowing river), and also lists the view that it may be "so-san-oet" (waterfall, descending river) based on the description of the place by Matsuura Takeshiro, an explorer from the late Edo and Meiji periods.

 Government

 Shosanbetsu has a mayor-council form of government with a directly elected mayor and a unicameral village council of eight members.
 Shosanbetsu, as part of Rumoi sub-prefecture, contributes one member to the Hokkaidō Prefectural Assembly.
 In terms of national politics, the town is part of the Hokkaidō 10th district of the lower house of the Diet of Japan.